 School Violence: What Students Can Do

-After hearing news of school violence like the recent school shooting in Texas, it's natural for students to worry about whether something like this may someday happen to them or their friends.
+After hearing news of school violence, it's natural for students to worry about whether something like this may someday happen to them or their friends.

 When a tragedy like this happens, it's normal to feel sad and anxious.
 It's natural to want to make sense of the situation.

 School violence isn't easy to understand.
 There is no single reason why students become violent.
 Some are just following behavior they've seen at home, on the streets, or in video games, movies, or TV.
 Some are dealing with mental health problems.
 Some people who turn violent have been bullied.
 They may feel isolated and rejected by their peers.
 These are only a few of the reasons why a person may turn violent.

 But there's one thing experts agree on.
 Having access to guns or other weapons makes it easier for some people to lash out against the things or people they don't like.

 What Can I Do?

 Someone on the verge of violence may show warning signs.
 These can include:

 - playing with weapons of any kind

 - talking a lot about violent movies or violent games